bonitasoft/bonita-doc/md/custom-user-information-in-bonita-studio.md

 13. Click on **Ok**
 14. A new custom tab is applied to all users.

-If the value is changed in Bonita BPM Portal by the admin, and the filter value does not exist in the organization
+If the value is changed in Bonita Portal by the admin, and the filter value does not exist in the organization

 ## Add custom user information values for each user